Lunastellia/AmongUs-Challenger-ChallengerOS/README.md

 - This File (ChallengerOS.dll) Use GNU GLPv3 license.

+## DEPENDENCY :

+- Challenger.dll
+- ChallengerLevel.dll
+- Reactor.dll
+- GLMod.dll

+* these files are downloadable in the main project

 ## Credits :

 **For Help and inspirations to create roles & Features :**